 Both Blendtec and Vitamix are “designed and assembled” in the USA.
 What this means is that for the most part, the blenders are made in the USA, but some components might come from overseas.
 While Blendtec isn’t the most forthcoming about how much of their blender components are not from the USA, Vitamix clearly states on their blender base that it is “made in the USA with 70% minimum US content”.

 So, Which Is The Best Blender?

-As far as the end product being the green smoothies and foods you blend using these blenders, the results are identical in quality.
+As far as the end product being the green smoothies and other foods that you blend using these blenders, the results are identical in quality.
 I recommend that you look at the subtle differences between the two and see which one feels the best to you.

-However, I’ve come to prefer (and fall in love with) my Vitamix 5200.
+However, I’ve come to prefer my Vitamix blender.
 I’ve been using it more and more because it is quieter, takes less time to blend, and provides so much more control.
-And it doesn’t have the quirks that the Blendtec pitchers have.
+I find it to be more versatile “out of the box” than the Blendtec blenders.

 Whether you choose the Vitamix or the Blendtec, I don’t think you will be disappointed at all.
 But if you want me to nudge you in one direction or the other, at this point, I’d steer you toward a Vitamix for many of the reasons I’ve already mentioned in this review.
 And if you order by clicking on the image below, you’ll get free shipping within the United States!

 Editor’s Note: This article was originally written in September 2009.
 It has been updated regularly to keep the information current.
 Even so, prices and specifications may change at any time.
-This article was last updated on February 21, 2013.
+This article was last updated on January 9, 2017.

 AFFILIATE DISCLOSURE: The links on this page are affiliate links, and I may earn a small commission if you make a purchase after clicking them.
 The opinions represented in this article are my own, based on my first-hand experience.
 Thanks for your support!